 Going to live abroad requires careful planning and preparation well in advance.
-It's best to start planning one year ahead.
+Best is to start planning one year ahead.

 Important: Resigning from your job or applying for a sabbatical should be first on your to-do list.
-Next, you need to start thinking about subletting your apartment and sorting out the entry and residency requirements (visa or electronic entry?!) for your destination country as well as the exit requirements - this can be a challenge in small municipalities.
-Remember you'll also need to book cheap flights, if you plan on flying.
+Next, you need to start thinking about subletting your apartment ^() and sorting out the entry and residency requirements ^() (visa or electronic entry?!) for your destination country as well as the exit requirements - this can be a challenge in small municipalities.